A Complete Guide to Brand Monitoring

 Whether it be damage control or marketing insights, here are some things to look out for and/or address:

 Negative media coverage

-If news outlets or bloggers are publishing negative content about your brand, you need to act fast.
+If news outlets or bloggers are publishing negative content about your brand, you need to act fast to remove these search results from Google.
 This could be something negative about your customer service or about your business practices, etc.

 Here’s an example of an article recently published on Splinter criticizing Elon Musk’s efforts to keep Tesla workers from unionizing:

 Negative media coverage can quickly go viral if positioned the right way — like the famous YouTube video of a United Airlines passenger getting dragged off the airplane.

 When your business really has made a mistake like that, the best thing to do is apologize to whoever was involved to keep the story from blowing up.
 When bad press can’t be handled like that, but you can create your own PR efforts to illustrate your point of view to combat negative opinion.